MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 ### Microsoft.Windows.HangReporting.AppHangEvent

 This event sends data about hangs for both native and managed applications, to help keep Windows up to date.
-It does not contain any Watson bucketing information.
+It doesn't contain any Watson bucketing information.
 The bucketing information is recorded in a Windows Error Reporting (WER) event that is generated when the WER client reports the hang to the Watson service, and the WER event will contain the same ReportID (see field 13 of hang event, field 19 of WER event) as the hang event for the hang being reported.
 AppHang is reported only on PC devices.
 It handles classic Win32 hangs and is emitted only once per report.
-Some behaviors that may be perceived by a user as a hang are reported by app managers (e.g. PLM/RM/EM) as Watson Generics and will not produce AppHang events.
+Some behaviors that may be perceived by a user as a hang are reported by app managers (for example, PLM/RM/EM) as Watson Generics and won't produce AppHang events.

 The following fields are available:

 - **AppName**  The name of the app that has hung.
-- **AppSessionGuid**  GUID made up of process id used as a correlation vector for process instances in the telemetry backend.
+- **AppSessionGuid**  GUID made up of process ID used as a correlation vector for process instances in the telemetry backend.
 - **AppVersion**  The version of the app that has hung.
 - **IsFatal**  True/False based on whether the hung application caused the creation of a Fatal Hang Report.
 - **PackageFullName**  Store application identity.